mmakino/clicky-game/README.md

 ## Game Rule

 * Click on any of pictures to earn a point, but do not click on the same picure twice.
-* Each time when a picture is clicked, the pictures will be shuffled.
+* Each time when a picture is clicked, positions of the pictures will be shuffled.

 ### Intallation

-* This full stack app can also be installed __locally__ through the following steps
+* This app can also be installed __locally__ through the following steps

 1. Clone the git repository
     ```